 14. Apps that are deemed to be too much of a distraction, have no academic use or are deemed by our Administration as inappropriate may be removed off student iPads without notice.

 15. When students are notified to update their iPad (iOS or iPadOS) that they do so unless told not to by Tech Help.
 For personal devices that are connected to the school network it is expected that those devices have been updated to the latest versions of their operating systems including any anti-virus software.

-17. For personal laptops used in the classroom it is required students obtain an accommodation from either a member of administration or the counseling office.
-If approved it is a requirement that the school mobile device management client is installed on the device if it is to utilize the school network.
-No exceptions.
-It should remain on the device until the students is no longer enrolled at St. Mary's.
+17. Personal laptops connecting to Wi-Fi may be used in the classroom with an approved accommodation from a parent, school counselor, administrator and the Technology Director.
+If approved it is a requirement that the school mobile device management application is installed on the device to monitor proper use, updates, etc. No exceptions.
+The application should remain on the device until the student is no longer enrolled at St. Mary's.

 18. iPad Apps that potentially use an excessive amount of iPad/iCloud storage or network traffic may be blocked at the discretion of the Technology Director.

 19. The Tech Help Center is online 24x7 and may have additional information regarding some sections of this policy.
 Please click on the following link to learn more: SMA Tech Help Center (zendesk.com)